 A breach is any action or inaction by any member of the organisation, including children and young people, that fails to comply with any part of the strategy.

 This includes any breach in relation to:

-- statement of commitment to the safety and wellbeing of children and the protection of children from harm - code of conduct for interacting with children and young people;

-- procedures for recruiting, selecting, training and managing paid instructors and volunteers - policies and procedures for handling disclosures or suspicions of harm, including reporting guidelines - policies and procedures for implementing and reviewing the children and youth risk management strategy and maintaining an instructor register - risk management plans for high risk activities and special events, and - strategies for communication and support.
+- statement of commitment to the safety and wellbeing of children and the protection of children from harm and Zero tolerance of child abuse - code of conduct for interacting with children and young people; - procedures for recruiting, selecting, training and managing paid instructors and volunteers - policies and procedures for handling disclosures or suspicions of harm, including reporting guidelines - policies and procedures for implementing and reviewing the children and youth risk management strategy and maintaining an instructor register - risk management plans for high risk activities and special events, and - strategies for communication and support.

 All stakeholders are to be made aware of the actions or inactions that form a breach as well as the potential outcomes of breaching the child and youth risk management strategy.
+Failure to disclose does not change mandatory reporting obligations.
+Certain professionals are mandatory reporters, meaning they are required to report to the Department of Health and Human Services if they believe on reasonable grounds that a child is in need of protection from physical and sexual abuse.